worldiaday/StateofIA/README.md

 The latest State of IA report can be found in [/2020](https://github.com/worldiaday/StateofIAReport/blob/main/2020/2020_WIAD_Conference%20Survey%20Analysis_1.1_GL.pdf)

 ### How can I contribute?
-We're looking for researchers, editors, proofreaders, translators.
-Check out Projects > 2021 and assign something to yourself!
+We're looking for researchers, editors, proofreaders, translators!
+Let us know that you want to help out by [creating a new issue](https://github.com/worldiaday/StateofIAReport/issues)
+> Title: Requst to join the project <br>
+> Message: How you want to help

 ### What will you do with the results?
 All the information we collect will be anonymized and made publicly available.
 We encourage everyone to explore the data, react to it, and help improve the research over time.
 We'll produce and share an official report once the data has been gathered and analyze.

 ### How do I report a bug?
-Submit an bug report or email us at research@worldiaday.org
+[Create an issue](https://github.com/worldiaday/StateofIAReport/issues/new) or email us at [research@worldiaday.org](mailto:research@worldiaday.org)

 ### Announcements and Discussions